 look for shortcuts, good ideas, and some directions through the maze.

-Then I find at last the answer: I’ll include her symbolically.
+Then I find the answer: I’ll include her symbolically.

 And the giving becomes perfect; her love’s flowing down, through me.